Chef Patron of The Art School is opening his second restaurant in Liverpool

 "Myself, Harry, Kieran and Jake have worked locally and travelled the world and are bringing all of our experience into our new restaurant.

 "It's a lovely story to tell, when you think of the impact that the sea has had on Liverpool.
 And I think this is a story that really needs telling."

-Barnacle opens at Liverpool's Duke Street Market in November.
+Barnacle officially launches at Liverpool's Duke Street Market in December.
 For more information visit Barnacle Liverpool.

 Read next: ‘Takes you away from all the brutalities of the world’ - The Art School, Sugnall St, reviewed

 Read again: Video - Why Liverpool Loves The Art School